wuzhengy/TAU/Company/Blockchain Life Media.md

-Company Description for Blockchain Life
+Company Description for Blockchain Life <br>
 TAU Phone Mining aims to enable ONE phone to independently mine and operate in 100+ community blockchains.
 It does not require assistance from any servers.
 The app is developed by TAU in Cambridge Science Park, UK.
 Our key innovations are server-less communication, proof-of-transaction consensus and bloom filters to resist secrete chain attack.

 ---